 (1) No compensation is paid to directors who are also members of management, namely Larry Rossy and Neil Rossy, for their services as Chairman of the Board of Directors and director, respectively.

-(2) Includes the Committee chair retainer and the Audit Committee member retainer, as applicable.
+(2) Includes the Lead Director retainer, the Committee chair retainer and the Committee member retainer, as applicable.